pitivi/pitivi/docs/design/2007_design/2007_Simple_UI_Mockups.md

 ## Remove Transition

-To remove an existing transition, click on the cross/delete button at the top-right of the transition (hightlighted in red).
+To remove an existing transition, click on the cross/delete button at the top-right of the transition (highlighted in red).

 ![](Deroule-removetransition1.png "Deroule-removetransition1.png")